dlnelson/HelloWorldAssignment/README.md

 Paste the URL you copied from GitHub in the URI field.
 If the URL was in your clipboard, Eclipse will automatically fill it in.

-Enter your GitHub username and password in the **Authenticaton** area.
+Enter your GitHub username and password in the **Authentication** area.
 You can check the box to store your credentials if you like.
 If you don't, it just means you'll be prompted for them occasionally.